zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Turn your face to the sun, as flowers know how to do."
+> "Some people feel the rain.
+Others just get wet. "
 >
-> — Ming-Dao Deng
+> — Bob Dylan
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch